emibk/ACIT4160-1-Final_Project_Group_12/Problem-5: Solving a Real-World Problem Using Reinforcement Learning/README.md

 For the 8x8 environment, the reward structure and the number of episodes were also adjusted.

+## Reproducibility

+Each environment has been initialized with random seed = 123.

+Each episode resets the environment to initial state, using random seed = 123.

+Each run of the algorithm utilizes a pseudo-random number generator, with seed = 123 + run number.

 # How to Run
 1. Open the "Reinforcement_Learning.ipynb" notebook.